 There was this store that I’d passed by dozens of times, but I’d never paid attention to anything besides the name: it had the word “hardware” in it.
 Naturally, I assumed it was a hardware store, until my mom came to visit and returned from a walk, excited over the store nearby that’s “like a mini Bed, Bath, & Beyond!”

 Guess what store it was?
 Yup, that same “hardware” store.

-There was poor message match between the store and what was actually inside.
-And since the store was the first thing I noticed, and it didn’t seem to beevant to me, I ignored everything else.
+There was poor message match between the store name and what was actually inside.
+And since the store name was the first thing I noticed, and it didn’t seem to be relevant to me, I ignored everything else.

 Let’s say this “hardware” store was a PPC campaign.

 A PPC campaign with similar message match might go something like this: I’m feeling hungry, and it’s raining so I want to order in.
 I Google “NYC pizza free delivery,” and see this:

 Now let’s say I click on Fat Sal’s ad (which now costs him whatever it’s CPC is).
 What would I do if I see something on the landing page about a $1.99 delivery fee?
 I could either shrug and pay the extra fee, or click the back button and order pizza from one of the several other places offering free delivery.
 And I’ll order from somewhere that actually has free delivery.

 And your PPC audience will do the same thing.
 They clicked on your ad because of something they saw in the copy – free delivery, premium products, low prices.
 If they don’t actually see that something when they click through, they’ll go back and find someone who can give them what they’re looking for.